skip to content

 3. Exercise

-- Regular physical activity can help optimise nutrient utilisation
+✿ Regular physical activity can help optimize nutrient utilization.

 The Future of Contraception and Nutrient Status